knights-lab/BugBase/README.md

 - Counts, not relative abundance

 WGS data:
-- Closed referene OTU picking with the IMG reference sequences
+- Closed reference OTU picking with the IMG reference sequences

 To generate a BugBase compatible OTU table from WGS data, please follow the steps below: